open-sauced/intro/docs/i18n-guidelines.md

 ### 1. Forking the Repository

-First, you need to fork the [intro repository](https://github.com/open-sauced/intro).
+First, you must fork the [intro repository](https://github.com/open-sauced/intro).
 See the official GitHub docs for [forking a repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#forking-a-repository).

 ### 2. Creating a Branch for the Translation